hotae319/hotae319.github.io/contact.md

 ---
 ### Please contact me through e-mail or cell phone.

-Now, I belong to the company named NaverLabs.
+Now, I belong to the company named NAVER LABS.
 However, you can contact me through some university e-mail such as [SNU-email](mailto:{{site.email}}) to have some conversations with me.
 Also, my cell phone number is 82-10-8989-9320.